Federal tax withholding for MPERS benefits is governed by the IRS Form W-4P (Withholding Certificate for Periodic Pension or Annuity Payments).

 Withholding Options and Rules

-- The payment is rollover eligible.
+- The payment is eligible for rollover.

 - You are a nonresident alien individual, a nonresident alien beneficiary, or a foreign estate.

-- No federal tax withholding.
+- No federal income tax withholding

-- An additional amount withheld from each benefit payment.
+- An additional amount withheld from each benefit payment

 If I reside outside Missouri, what is my tax withholding option?